 Eurovision’s rule of six

-If those shots were requested or coordinated by Israel’s broadcaster, KAN, the motivation is clear – to visually neutralize the booing and protest chants that have followed Israel’s representative in Eurovision arenas in recent years (during the very same performance, off-camera chants of “Stop the genocide” broke through the broadcast audio; this interruption attracted significant public attention).
+If those shots were requested or coordinated by Israel’s broadcaster, KAN, the motivation could be very obvious – to visually neutralize the booing and protest chants that have followed Israel’s representative in Eurovision arenas in recent years (during the very same performance, off-camera chants of “Stop the genocide” broke through the broadcast audio; this interruption attracted significant public attention).
 Flooding the screen with smiling, flag-waving supporters is a textbook counter-programming tactic.

 But if KAN directed those audience moments, a problem arises.
 Eurovision enforces a strict rule: no more than six performers may appear during an act.